berndporr/LSM9DS1_RaspberryPi_CPP_Library/README.md

 ./LSM9DS1_demo
 ```

+## Documentation

+The relevant public sections of the header files have docstrings.

+The online documentation is here: https://berndporr.github.io/LSM9DS1_RaspberryPi_CPP_Library/

 This demo runs with a callback handler and it's called at the default sampling rate of 50Hz.

 ## PCBs